Tezatronic/-thesetupvault/src/content/blog/how-to-light-a-small-desk-setup-the-usb-clamp-lamp-solution.md

 ---
-title: How to Light a Small Desk Setup: The USB Clamp Lamp Solution
+title: "How to Light a Small Desk Setup: The USB Clamp Lamp Solution"
 description: Maximizing space on a small desk is tough.
 Learn why a USB clamp desk lamp is the ultimate lighting solution for compact home offices.
 pubDate: 2026-07-19
 ---